thepranab/materials-for-max-qe2021-online-school/Day-2/example1.Si/README.md

 -----------------------------------------------------------------------

-Exercise consists of several examples, the first two being the convergence tests for cutoff energy (ecutwfc) and k-points.
+Exercise consists of several examples, the first two being the convergence tests for the cutoff energy (ecutwfc) and k-points.

 Convergence tests are typically performed by making a series of calculations with aid of shell-scripts, e.g., see